 Part time = employee regularly scheduled to work 20-29 hours per week

-4.1 INSURANCE
+4.1 INSURANCE COVERAGES

-Employees working at least 30 hours weekly are eligible for insurance benefits.
+Employees working at least 30 hours weekly are eligible for medical, dental and vision insurance benefits.
 CRCPL will pay a portion of insurance premiums at a rate determined by the Board.

+Part time employees working 20-29 hours per week are eligible for dental and vision insurance benefits.
+CRCPL will pay a portion of insurance premiums at a rate determined by the Board.

-Open enrollment for health and life insurance group will be held once a year.
+Open enrollment for health and life insurances will be held once a year.
 Exceptions may be made if the employee notifies the Human Resources Manager of a change in status/qualifying event within 30 (thirty) days of its occurrence.

 The employee must notify the Human Resources Manager of their divorce, separation, Medicare eligibility, or change in dependent status in writing within 30-days of the event.